MunchLab/graph-methods-tda/directions.md

 MSU is accessible via I-96 and US-127.
 See [MSU Parking Services](https://police.msu.edu/parking-services/) for visitor parking maps and rates.

+## By Train
+The Amtrak Blue Water route runs from Chicago and stops within walking distance of campus.

 ## Hotels

 <table class="hotel-table">